The least I can do is fulfill my grandmother's last wish: Axar Patel

-Spin sensation talks to mid-day about fulfilling his late grandmother's wish to play for India
+Spin sensation Axar Patel talks to mid-day about fulfilling his late grandmother's wish to play for the country; says getting a call for Indian camp was a very emotional moment and his father cried a lot

 One would hardly expect a teenager, who bunks practice sessions, spends a lot of time on Playstation or watching movies and relishes eating junk food to go on to play cricket for India.
 And more so, given the cut-throat competition for a place in the playing XI of a world champion outfit.